JLaoo/Neural-Net-Simulator-2k19/README.md

 Running the app opens a new terminal window that begins to simulate training and exits upon completion.
 The app also has a force stop button.

 The GUI is located in the dist folder.
+You can also choose not to use the GUI by editing the SETTINGS.txt directly.
 # Images
 GUI: